orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 ### Combining these approaches

-One simple way to combine text and iamge based approaches is to modify the SVM loss function
+One simple way to combine the text and image based approaches is to modify the SVM loss function

 $$ \lambda \frac{1}{2}||\mathbf{w}||^2 +  \sum_{i=0}^{n} \max(0, 1 - y_i\cdot(\mathbf{w} \cdot \mathbf {x_i} + b))$$